 (Learning how to use Google Analytics will improve your sales and conversions)

 Congratulations!
 Now you know how to install and integrate Google Analytics with your WordPress site.

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the products and services offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been certified, reviewed, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked to this site.
+This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been reviewed, certified, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.

-Did you enjoy this post?
+Did you enjoy this article?
 If so, please take a moment to use the links below and share this article with anyone thinking of starting or growing a business online.